blue-grey/blue-grey.github.io/_posts/2019-08-05-knowledge-training.markdown

 Amy Finklestein's production function
 >  Her formula for success is simple: she works consistently and very hard on a subject that energizes her, continually searching for data that can be applied to pressing medical questions.

+The reason I recommend coding every day and not just say, a few longer sessions a week is because it’s much easier to turn something into a habit of done daily. [[link]](https://twitter.com/WellPaidGeek/status/1176828722013515777)